 The View from the Scales

-At approximately the same time, also in America, Frederick Winslow taylor formulated his PRINCIPLES OF SCIENTIFIC MANAGEMENT (1911), the bible of industrial rationalisation.
-His vision was the complete standardisation of physical movements, with the aim of increasing the productivity of industrial labour. this idea has a long history, reaching back into the fifteenth and sixteenth centuries, when, with the introduction of accountancy for the management of both material and spiritual goods, the secular trend of rationalising every domain of human existence began.
-In the seventeenth and eighteenth centuries, this trend continued with the intensification of disciplinary measures and surveillance methods in prisons, hospitals and military facilities (famously described in Foucault's DISCIPLINE AND PUNISH), leading to various practices for the self-control of temporal and physical behaviour1 by the nineteenth and twentieth centuries.
-The best example of this is the regulation of physical movements in gymnastics. to quote a standard work on the theme of “hygiene”, published in France in the 1880’s: “every musculoskeletal system can be trained; every pattern of movement modified, regulated”.2 In Taylorism, on the other hand, the rationalisation of physical movement is applied to a particular realm of commercial life - that of industrial labour.
-Taylor wanted to create a system, or rather an organisation, “in which man and machine are merged into a unity of maximum output and efficiency”.3 In short, he wanted to increase the productivity of the workers.
+At approximately the same time, also in America, Frederick Winslow Taylor formulated his PRINCIPLES OF SCIENTIFIC MANAGEMENT (1911), the bible of industrial rationalization.
+His vision was the complete standardization of physical movements, with the aim of increasing the productivity of industrial labor. this idea has a long history, reaching back into the fifteenth and sixteenth centuries, when, with the introduction of accountancy for the management of both material and spiritual goods, the secular trend of rationalising every domain of human existence began.
+In the seventeenth and eighteenth centuries, this trend continued with the intensification of disciplinary measures and surveillance methods in prisons, hospitals and military facilities (famously described in Foucault's DISCIPLINE AND PUNISHMENT), leading to various practices for the self-control of temporal and physical behaviour1 by the nineteenth and twentieth centuries.
+The best example of this is the regulation of physical movements in gymnastics. to quote a standard work on the theme of hygiene, published in France in the 1880s: every musculature system can be trained; every pattern of movement modified, regulated.
+In Taylor ism, on the other hand, the rationalization of physical movement is applied to a particular realm of commercial life - that of industrial labor.
+Taylor wanted to create a system, or rather an organization, in which man and machine are merged into a unity of maximum output and efficiency.
+In short, he wanted to increase the productivity of the workers.